 In 2001, we added a spiritual growth weekend called Fan the Flame.
 Over the years, that weekend grew and morphed into what is now known as our JOURNEY junior high weekend.
 Each March, 400+ students gather at Rockbridge Alum Springs for an amazing weekend of fellowship, teaching, worship, and a ton of fun!

-Although JP began as a junior high only ministry, in 2014 we felt God leading us in a new direction and stepped out in faith by creating a new leadership development experience for high school freshmen called, LEAD Four:Twelve.
+Although JP began as a middle school only ministry, in 2014 we felt God leading us in a new direction and stepped out in faith by creating a new leadership development experience for high school freshmen called, LEAD Four:Twelve.
 This one-year experience begins in the spring of their freshman year and concludes in the spring of their sophomore year.
 Our first LEAD cohort launched in 2015.

 After the success of our high school ministry, LEAD Four:Twelve, we began praying and discerning about whether we should offer a work camp experience for high school students.
-We are excited to share that we will offer two weeks of work camps for Sr. High students in 2019!
+We hosted our very first high school work camp experience in 2019!

 As JP develops this commitment to high school work camps, we recognize the importance of not spreading ourselves too thin and compromising our ministry to middle school students.
 To that end, we hired a Student Ministry Consultant to develop our high school work camps, assist with the LAUNCH Student Conference, and to oversee our LEAD Four:Twelve ministry.
 This will allow the Executive Director, Todd Freneaux, to continue to oversee the JP ministry while keeping his focus specifically on middle school work camps and the JOURNEY middle school weekend.